aws/neptune-gremlin-client/README.md

 ## Transactions

-The Gremlin Client for Amazon Neptune supports Gremlin transactions, as long as the transactions are issued against a writer endpoint:
+The Neptune Gremlin Client supports Gremlin transactions, as long as the transactions are issued against a writer endpoint:

 ```
 EndpointsType selector = EndpointsType.ClusterEndpoint;